 There were home finally.
 Michael.
 Ellena.
 Annette.
 Mario.
 And the ghosts of Joes and Benjamin.
 Isn’t this what you call the circle of life?
 An infinite loop that carries people, their memories and their stories, and goes round and round before briefly making a halt at some place familiar?
 In this case, it was 193-A, Bosco Mansion in Pope’s Colony on Dr D’Lima Street.

 All in all, it feels like a movie montage slowed down.
 It can get a little confusing for the reader unaccustomed to non-linear narratives.
-While some characters are there from the very start, there are new ones we meet only towards the end, and their jumping in and out means there is not an emotional investment in their life.
+While some characters are there from the very start, there are new ones we meet only towards the end, and their jumping in and out means there is no emotional investment in their life.

 For better or worse, it is difficult to know where fact begins and fiction ends (unless you know Mumbai really well, which I don’t).